yeahalma/googlephotos-revanced/README.md

-Installation
+Installation steps:

-    Download and log in to GmsCore.
+>1.
+Download and log in to [MicroG/GmsCore](https://github.com/microg/GmsCore).
+>2.
 Install the latest version of Build APK.
+>3.
 Open the Google Photos Revanced App.
+>4.
 Log Into Gms Core with your Google Account.
+>5.
 Allow Google Photos to access your media.

-    Recommended to use Obtainium to download and install build updates.
+>6.
+(Recommended to use Obtainium to download and install build updates.)

-Patches
+Patches:

-    Spoofs the device to enable Google Pixel XL exclusive features, including unlimited storage.
+>Spoofs the device to enable Google Pixel XL exclusive features, including unlimited storage.\
-    GMS Core Support.
+>GMS Core Support.

-Disclaimer
+Disclaimer:

 This patch modifies the original APK, and may violate the app provider's terms of service.
 Use at your own risk.